Relationship counselling is no longer a taboo and if you consider it awkward or unnecessary, you could choose to reconsider.

 - If contempt, withdrawal, or criticism become frequent visitors to your interactions as a couple, seeing a professional might be warranted

-- If there was infidelity, abuse, or addiction involved, or a combination of all three, relationship counselling can help
+- If there was infidelity, abuse, or addiction involved or a combination of all three, relationship counselling could help.

-- If there was a stressful event that occurred in your lives (related or unrelated to your relationship), therapy can help
+- If there was a stressful event that occurred in your life (related or unrelated to your relationship), therapy can help.

 - If the two of you are experiencing difficulty in making big decisions together, you might want to seek support from a relationship professional.

-If you are in a relationship and are getting ready to make a further commitment, relationship counselling can help you bridge any potential gaps and prepare you for what lies ahead.
+Suppose you are in a relationship and are getting ready to make a further commitment.
+In that case, relationship counselling can help you bridge any potential gaps and prepare you for what lies ahead.
 Strengthening your relationship before marriage can be of tremendous value in years to come.

-Building a strong foundation is what makes a marriage loving, and affectionate.
-Which is precisely what premarital counselling focuses on – taking initial steps to strengthen the bond between the two of you before tying the knot.
+Building a strong foundation is what makes a marriage loving and affectionate.
+This is precisely what premarital counselling focuses on – taking initial steps to strengthen the bond between the two of you before tying the knot.